theo-armour/agenda/3-0-entities/cdsp-edu/week5/5-week5.md

 ## 2024-05-08

 * What are the plumb lines
-* What is Breuggemann's Grief al about
+* What is Breuggemann's Grief all about
 * Why can't I just be happy
 * What is the difference between numbness and grief
 * What is this Deacon thing all about